codeplay9800/ARPlugin/README.md

 # ARPlugin
+A Native Plugin for Developing Augmented Reality Applications in Unity3D.
+The Plugin is built using ARUCO library of OpenCV.
+Developed on Visual Studio 2015 the prject is available in the repository.
-Native Plugin for connection between ARUco and Unity, Visual Studio Project For Buildin Augmented Reality Applications Plugin provides functionality to use ARUCO markers as image markers for building marker based augmented Reality Applications.
+Plugin provides functionality to use ARUCO markers as image markers for building marker based augmented Reality Applications.